mohilcode/glimpse/README.md

 # Glimpse

-A simple Mac app that lets you take screenshots and analyze them using Google's Gemini.
-Just capture any part of your screen and get instant text extraction or analysis.
-I mostly use it to get text from an image quickly or for translation purposes.
+Circle to search but for Mac.A simple app that lets you take screenshots and analyze them using Google's Gemini.
+Just capture any part of your screen and get instant text extraction, analysis or translation.

 ## Quick Start